pokepineapple/Sudoku_Project/README.md

 1) Sudoku.py       - Failed attempt at produce a somplete sudoku solution due to not taking deeper look into number placement
 2) Sudoku_Final.py - a functional sudoku puzzle/solution generator along with making difficulty levels
 3) Sudoku_GUI.py   - a GUI for players to interact with the puzzle and contains AI's Backtracking algorithm
-4) ai_sudoku - original file where the backtracking algorithm was tested and worked on before moving contents to Sudoku_GUI.py due to circular import issues
+4) ai_sudoku.py - original file where the backtracking algorithm was tested and worked on before moving contents to Sudoku_GUI.py due to circular import issues

 In Development:
 1) Digit Classifier Model
+2) Front-End Web Display to work on interactive Sudoku game
+3) Connect Front-End display to generative sudoku alogorithm

 To Do List:
 1) Develop exe file to run the program